 Our music program offers vocal and instrumental instruction, both group and private, for grades K through 12.
 We also offer academic classes, drama, and art for middle and high school.
 A small number of Art and Science classes are available at the elementary level.

 How do we get started?

 Call 757-420-1961 or email firstname.lastname@example.org to schedule an interview for you and your student(s) and we can give you a brief tour of the building.
 At the interview, we give you information about the registration process, and discuss how our program can fit your needs.
 We encourage prayer through the decision-making process.

 Can I attend a concert or drama performance if I don’t go to YMV?

 We offer free community concerts throughout the year.
 Our drama and variety show productions are ticketed performances with tickets available online.
-See our Calendar for a list of upcoming performances.
+See our Events tab for a list of upcoming performances.

 Is each student required to take a music class?

 No; however, at least one member of the family must be enrolled in a music class.
-Generally, any ensemble class (band, choir, or strings), elementary music class, or private lesson will meet this requirement.
+Any class listed on our Music/Fine Arts classes under “Group Music Classes” or “Private Lessons” will meet this requirement.
 Secondary Ensembles/other music classes and other Fine Arts classes do not.

 What if my child has no musical experience?

 The most renowned musicians in the world were beginners once!
 Our program offers musical instruction at wide range of levels.
 EVERY child benefits from music instruction, whether he has natural talent or not.
 For those who discover a particular affinity, YMV provides opportunities to spark creativity, hone skills, and explore all the facets of the musical world.
 Even the most reluctant student has been known to have fun in our music classes, looking forward with excitement to the group learning and friendships, once they have given it a try.